SSI BENEFITS – WHAT YOU NEED TO KNOW

 Examples of items that do not count as income include:

 Some things the SSA normally counts as “income” won’t reduce your SSI payment.
-For example, under certain conditions, home energy assistance provided by home energy companies does not count as income.
-Food, shelter, or home energy assistance provided free, or at a reduced rate, by private nonprofit organizations is not counted as income.
+For example, under certain conditions, home energy assistance provided by a home energy company does not count as income.
+Free shelter or reduced rate home energy assistance from a private or nonprofit organization does not count as income.
 Even though these items may not count, you should still tell the SSA about them.

 REPORT ALL EARNED INCOME TO THE SSA

-• The hours your work or your rate of pay changes
+- The hours you work or your rate of pay changes

 HOW TO REPORT YOUR WAGES